BS in Environmental and Sustainability Sciences (New)

 PG 1: Provide students with the knowledge of concepts, theories, and tools to explain and manage environmental systems, both natural and human-made, in pursuit of sustainability.

 SLO 1.2.
-Demonstrate ability to critically evaluate sustainability of urban environments, including urban alignment with nature, mobility and energy solutions, air quality, use and disposal of water, waste and circular economy, disaster resilience, and more.
+Demonstrate ability to critically evaluate the sustainability of urban environments, including urban alignment with nature, mobility and energy solutions, air quality, use and disposal of water, waste and circular economy, disaster resilience, and more.

 SLO 1.3.
 Ability to apply relevant impact assessment, evaluation, research, mapping, and analytical tools prevalent in environmental and urban sustainability management.